evaou/kotlin-leetcode/README.md

 ## [LeetCode Problems](https://leetcode.com/problemset/all/)

 ### [Minimax](https://leetcode.com/tag/minimax/)
+Minimax is a kind of backtracking algorithm.
+There are two players who both play optimally.
+The **maximizer** tries to get the highest score while the **minimizer** tries to get the lowest score.
-The topic is to maximize the first player and minimize the second player.
-Both players play optimally.The solution is to use recursion with memorization.
+The solution is to use recursion with memorization.

 ## Data Structure